gocardless/legacy-api-docs/source/docs/03_setting_up_HTTP_payments/03_signing_requests.http.md

 # Signing requests

-**The process of creating signatures can be handled by GoCardless client libraries.**

-The process for generating the signature broadly follows the process described in the OAuth 1.0 spec (RFC 5849, §3.4).
-The complete process is outlined in more detail below.

 ## Signature Guide

-You'll only need this guide if you're writing your own client library in another language - otherwise, we'll cover all of this for you.
+__You'll only need this guide if you're writing your own client library in another language - otherwise, our official libraries cover all of this for you.__

 This is used widely throughout the "Connect" web interface and webhooks.
 The signature ensures that data transmitted over insecure connections cannot be tampered with by attackers.

-The process for generating the signature broadly follows the process described in the OAuth 1.0 spec (RFC 5849, §3.4).
+The process for generating the signature broadly follows the process described in the OAuth 1.0 spec ([RFC 5849, §3.4](http://tools.ietf.org/html/rfc5849#section-3.4)).

 ## Constructing the parameter array